-6. EXPERIMENTAL RESULTS
+VIII.
+EXPERIMENTAL RESULTS

 This section presents the experimental results.
-All experiments are run on a Linux server with AMD Opteron 2.59 GHz CPU and 16GB memory.
-We use two sets of benchmarks, MCNC [11] and HB [15].
+All experiments were run on a Linux server with AMD Opteron 2.59 GHz CPU and 16 GB memory.
+We use two sets of benchmarks, MCNC [12] and HB [19].
 For each circuit, the corresponding input $G_h$ and $G_v$ are provided by a floorplanner.
-The range of the aspect ratio for any soft block in the circuit is set to $\lfloor \frac{1}{3}, 3 \rfloor$ .
+The range of the aspect ratio for any soft block in the circuit is set to $[\frac{1}{3}, 3]$ .

-After the input data is read, SDS will set the initial width of each soft block at its minimum width.
 In SDS, if the amount of change on the width or height of any soft block is less than 0.0001, we would not shape such block because any change smaller than that would be masked by numerical error.
 Such numerical error, which is unavoidable, comes from the truncation of an infinite real number so as to make the computation possible and practical.